lysham/dlw/data/export/data_readme.txt

 The last two columns, 'sqrt_pw' and 'e_sky' represent the input and target for linear regression, i.e. e_sky = c_1 + (c_2 * sqrt_pw).
-Altitude corrected sky emissivity is found by e_sky - alt_correction.
+Altitude corrected sky emissivity, or expected emissivity for a station at sea-level, is found by e_sky - alt_correction.

 ***
 ## Sample code (Python v3.8)